Backfile and Day-Forward Scanning: Everything You Need To Know

 Which Comes First, Backfile Scanning or Day-Forward Scanning?

-If you have a backlog of historical records that need to be digitized and a steady flow of new documents coming in, it can be difficult to know where to start.
+If you’re dealing with a backlog of historical records that need to be digitized and a steady flow of new documents coming in, it can be difficult to know where to start.

 Every business is unique, each situation is different, and depending on your requirements, it may make sense to prioritize one over the other.